 How much does Koy Shunka cost in Barcelona?

 Tasting menu runs €89–132 per person. À la carte dishes range €60–90.
 Closed Mondays and Sundays.
 Reserve weeks ahead — months in advance during peak season.
+Its sister restaurant Shunka offers a comparable kitchen with a tasting menu around €65.

 What is omakase and why is it more expensive?